Economic Growth, Cycles and Policy

 In the current economic system, cash doesn't play a major role anymore

-• In Switzerland _(december 2025): banknotes and coir Sns represented the of aggregate money M1.
+• In Switzerland (december 2025): banknotes and coins represented the of aggregate money M1.

 The two-tier structure